Need a Second Mortgage? Compare the Best Lenders

 Standout Feature: Connects users with some of lowest rates in market.

 - Submit application documents online and e-sign at closure

 - Reputation for strong customer service

 J.G.
-Wentworth is a direct lender offering a range of fixed-rate and adjustable-rate second mortgage products including cash-out refinancing.
+Wentworth is a direct lender offering a range of fixed-rate and adjustable-rate second mortgage products including cash-out refinancing and HARP loans.
 Its online portal enables home owners to apply for a cash-out refinance from the comfort of their own homes – from filling out those initial forms through to e-signing the closing documents.

 Minimum Credit Score: 620

 Standout Feature: Cuts overhead costs by doing business online and passes on savings to customers.

 - Long term relationships with your loan officer

 CrossCountry Mortgage provides each client with the best possible advice for your financial needs while facilitating a stress-free mortgage process for every party involved in refinancing your home.
 Customers save money and close loans super quickly using advanced lender technology and careful communication.
 CrossCountry offers a comprehensive F.A.Q section, educating borrowers before you sign up for a loan.